MPLhack3d/MPLhack3d.github.io/_posts/2025-01-20-thm-chocolatefactory-writeup.md

 </table>
 </center>

-This writeup is a possible solution of the CTF-challenge chocolate factory.
+This writeup is a possible solution to the CTF challenge chocolate factory.

 ## Enumeration